labrijisaad/labrijisaad/README.md

 </p>

 <p align="center">
-  Feel free to reach out for collaborations or discussions in AI and data science!
+  Feel free to reach out for collaborations or discussions in Data & Artificial Intelligence!
 </p>

 ## 🔄 Last Updated:
-- README last updated on **25/03/2024**.
+- README last updated on **27/03/2024**.
 Regularly updated to reflect current work and interests.